FolaisSK/CC201/labs/2_IntroKubernetes/instructions.md

 <img src="images/imp_cmd_6.png"/> <br>

-**The output shows the pod parameters like namespace, pod name, IP address, the time when the pod started running and also the container parameters like container ID, image name & ID, running status and the memory/CPU limits.**
+>>Note: The output shows the pod parameters like **Namespace, Pod Name, IP address, the time when the pod started running** and also the container parameters like **container ID, image name & ID, running status and the memory/CPU limits.**

 7. Delete the Pod.
 ```